City-of-Helsinki/hel-fi-drupal-grants/e2e/README.md

 - Swapping field values on an application and verifying that the values get swapped.
 - Copying an application and verifying that its content gets copied.
 - Printing an application and verifying that the printed content is correct.
+- Verifying that the tooltips on the application fields work.
 - Deleting draft applications.

 ### User role tests